ChVav/faas-tutorial/Task3/readme.md

     - runtime
     - role

+### Install Terraform

+Use the tutorial based on your operating system.

+## Deploy the function

+You can run
-You need to run terraform init and then terraform deploy.
+- terraform init
+- terraform deploy
+- terraform destroy (to delete the infrastructure)